jesshill/C-elegans_Intestine_RNAseq/README.md

 ### Pipeline 2

-NEB's recommendation for this kit, to account for UMIs

-1. Align reads to the genome to produce a BAM file 1.1.
-We can still use our fastp and hisat2 scripts for this (see below)
-2. Use fgbio AnnotateBamWithUmis to add a "RX" tag containing the UMIs to that BAM file
-3. Run Picard MarkDuplicates to deduplicate the BAM using the UMIs and read positions.
+**NEB's recommendation for this kit, to account for UMIs:** 1) Align reads to the genome to produce a BAM file (We can still use our fastp and hisat2 scripts for this (see below)).
+2) Use fgbio AnnotateBamWithUmis to add a "RX" tag containing the UMIs to that BAM file.
+3) Run Picard MarkDuplicates to deduplicate the BAM using the UMIs and read positions.

 - fastp.sbatch